Search for alien life about to step up a gear

 "I think the capabilities of new telescopes means that the detection of an ETI (extraterrestrial intelligence) is more likely in the next few decades, than it was in the last," said Mike Garrett, general director of Astron, the Netherlands Institute for Radio Astronomy.

-With a mirror almost 40 metres in diameter, The E-ELT will be able to reveal planets orbiting other stars and will produce images that are 16 times sharper than the Hubble Space Telescope.
+With a mirror almost 40 meters in diameter, The E-ELT will be able to reveal planets orbiting other stars and will produce images that are 16 times sharper than the Hubble Space Telescope.

 Among those signals could be radiation given off by military radar from the nearest million or so stars.
 "So," said Nichol, "if there are advanced civilizations on planets around those stars, we could see them".